**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 The first thing you need to do is gather together all the parts and familiarise yourself with everything.
 And, more than likely, this will mean reading the manual.

-Don't be tempted to think "OK, that all looks easy enough, where's the nearest park...." and throw the manual back in the box.
+Don't be tempted to quickly skim through the manual and think "OK, that all looks easy enough, where's the nearest park?..." and throw the manual back in the box.
 Take your time to study the manual carefully and get comfortable with everything; which transmitter sticks do what, how things should be connected, how the wing has to be secured, what to check for before flying....
-If it's in the manual, learn it!
+If it's in the manual, learn it

-If the manual isn't up to scratch, or there's something - anything - about your airplane that you don't understand, take some time to search this website or feel free to join the forum to ask for help.
-It's one of the most beginner-friendly rc forums on the web, so you can ask as many stupid questions as you like without getting shot down!
+If the manual isn't up to scratch, or there's something - anything - about your airplane that you don't understand, take some time to join an internet forum to ask for help.
+The two biggest are RC Groups and RC Universe.

-Whether you use this website or join the forum, or just rely on the instructions that come with the plane, be comfortable and confident with knowing everything about your rc airplane as possible.
+Whether you use this website or join a forum, or just rely on the instructions that come with the plane, be comfortable and confident with knowing everything about your rc airplane as possible, before you attempt to fly it.

 Next up: Lesson 3 - Preparing your rc airplane for flight.